-- three assessment tasks - the minimum weighting for an individual task is 20%
+- three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40%

 A scientific calculator and basic geometrical instruments.

 Students MUST have completed 5.3 or an excellent level of achievement in 5.2 in Year 10 Mathematics.